RBC Training Ground is coming to Manitoba with two events!

 POWER: Vertical Jump – to assess the explosiveness of the lower body SPEED: 20m Metre Sprint – to assess running velocity STRENGTH: Isometric Mid-Thigh Pull – to assess general full-body muscular strength ENDURANCE: 20 Metre Multi-Stage Shuttle Run – to assess general full-body endurance

 A virtual qualifier will be available to athletes who cannot make it to the event in person.
-More details will be provided as they become available.
+Please see the Training Ground FAQ for more information.

 Athletes who meet or exceed performance benchmarks set by national sport officials will be invited to attend the RBC Training Ground Final, where they’ll compete for a chance to receive funding and support to fuel their passion and ambition towards Olympic glory.